Chef's knife

-In cooking, a chef's knife, also known as a cook's knife, is a cutting tool used in food preparation.
-The chef's knife was originally designed primarily to slice and disjoint large cuts of beef.
-Today it is the primary general-utility knife for most western cooks.
+A chef's knife, also known as a cook's knife, is a medium to large sized generalist kitchen knife used in food preparation.
+Longer and wider knives are more frequently called chef's knives, whereas shorter and more slender knives have a tendency to be called cook's knives.
+In cooking, this knife was originally designed primarily to slice and disjoint large cuts of beef and mutton, though now it is the primary general food preparation knife for most Western cooks.